ananthakrishna7/ananthakrishna7.github.io/content/Projects/trema.md

 I think I need to learn a bit more about Ruby before proceeding.
 I found [this](https://github.com/jpagex/openflow-protocol) 10 year old repo that just says "An OpenFlow Parser/Serializer in Ruby".

 Am I missing something?
-Is everyone ditching Ruby controllers for OpenFlow?
+Is everyone ditching Ruby controllers?
 And why?

 ## If you want to help